 Specialists in the program work as a team to provide an accurate diagnosis and sophisticated, thoughtful treatment.
 The team is led by an oncologist and ophthalmologist and includes experts specializing in:

 By bringing together experts in different areas, our multidisciplinary team makes clinic visits more efficient for families and ensures coordinated care.

 New patients undergo a comprehensive evaluation in our clinic.
 Our team develops a detailed assessment and treatment recommendations.
 We provide referring physicians with regular updates to keep them informed about the child’s progress.

 About half of all children diagnosed with retinoblastoma develop it in both eyes.
 In such situations, the cause is a genetic mutation, which can be detected through genetic tests.
 When a child tests positive for this mutation, the care team can perform follow-up tests to detect and treat the cancer in its earliest stages.

 In the Retinoblastoma Program, a genetic counselor meets with each family to talk about the risks and benefits of genetic testing, and when desired, testing is performed.
 This can help parents better understand their child’s condition and prognosis, as well as their risk of passing it on to other children.

-Nurses play an integral role on the multidisciplinary team, providing patient care and extensive education.
-In fact, Cincinnati Children’s is known for nursing excellence.
-In 2009, the medical center received Magnet status from the Commission on the Magnet Recognition Program.
-This is the gold standard for recognizing nursing excellence and collaboration among all care providers and patients.
-Of approximately 5,700 hospitals in the United States, only 6 percent have achieved this status from the Magnet Recognition Program.
+Nurses play an integral role on our multidisciplinary team, providing patient care and extensive education.
+Cincinnati Children’s is known for nursing excellence.
+In 2018, the medical center again received Magnet status from the American Nurses Credentialing Center.
+Only about 8 percent of U.S. hospitals have achieved this status from the Magnet Recognition Program.